 Depending on the type of overmolding injection molding process, you might need to ensure the retainment of the substrate and overmold’s features.
 Therefore, there must not be a deformation of materials due to temperature change.

-Friction is an important factor in the plastic overmolding injection molding process because it varies with plastics.
-It is the term used for how easy a surface moves against the other.
-It is measured by the coefficient of friction, and together with surface texture, are very important factors in overmolding.
+Friction is an important factor in the plastic overmolding process because it varies with plastics.
+It is the term used for how easily a surface moves against the other.
+It is measured by the coefficient of friction, and together with surface texture, is a very important factor in overmolding.

 Hardness in overmolding is how great overmolding materials can resist indentation.
-It is measured in scales in which different materials used in a particular process must be on the scale.
+It is measured on scales in which different materials used in a particular process must be on the scale.